Iyanu: Release

 In Sub-Saharan Africa, the series was released on Showmax, across 44 countries, on June 13, 2025.
 In the United Kingdom, and Ireland, the series was released on ITVX on July 3, 2025.
 The series was originally announced to be 15 episodes long, however Lion Forge Entertainment had later posted on X that episode 10 is the season one finale.

 After the series released, Comics Beat interviewed Brandon Easton, Vincent Edwards, and Samuel Kugbiyi about the series.
 Edwards said that those working on the series wanted to make sure the series was "top shelf quality stuff" while Easton and Kugbiyi noted their stories of joining the show's crew.
-Additionally, Easton described the challenges of deciding what to keep, and not keep, from the graphic novel, but noted that everyone was "on the same page" and there was collaboration between the writers, storyboarders, directors, voice cat, and others.
+Additionally, Easton described the challenges of deciding what to keep, and not keep, from the graphic novel, but noted that everyone was "on the same page" and there was collaboration between the writers, storyboarders, directors, voice cast, and others.
 He also argued that it wasn't an issue to incorporate anything from West Africa and Nigeria and incorporating it into the story, noting different filmmakers which used the "visual shorthand of emotion" and added it to their stories, asserting that the core question of Iyanu is who you are.
 Edwards further noted the efforts to add in "subtleties that aren’t always on the page of a script" through the characters and the importance of sticking with the rules of a fantasy world you create.

+In Australia, the second season and its accompanying film released in its entirety on ABC iview on March 14, 2026.